Strokes and Cerebral Haemodynamics

-- To promote a cross-cutting approach to exchange knowledge among the professionals involved.
+- To promote a cross-cutting approach to transfer knowledge among the professionals involved.

 - To apply and evaluate the Unit’s Quality and Sustainability Plan.

-Our team is made up of eight vascular neurologists, three neuro-interventionists, two stroke nurses per shift, rehabilitators and nursing assistants.
+Our multi-disciplinary team is made up of eight vascular neurologists, three neuro-interventionists, two stroke nurses per shift, rehabilitators and nursing assistants.
 We work closely with professionals from other specialties such as neuroradiology, cardiology, neurosurgery and rehabilitation.
-This means that in 80% of cases, only 12 hours pass between the arrival and admission of patients, which allows patients to be diagnosed in 48 hours in 80% of cases, reducing the average stay to under 2.9 days, despite receiving highly complex cases.
+This means that in 80% of cases, only 12 hours pass between the arrival of patients and admission to the Unit , which allows patients to be diagnosed in 48 hours in 80% of cases, reducing the average stay to under 2.9 days, despite receiving highly complex cases.

-Our multidisciplinary team can monitor the minute-by-minute progress of patients admitted with acute strokes thanks to the new beds with continuous haemodynamic monitoring systems.
-We were the first Unit in Spain to have this type of bed with telemedicine, which means we can monitor the patient's condition 24 hours a day.
-In addition, two of these beds are for monitoring cerebral and clinical haemodynamics for transient ischemic attacks, meaning we can assess and diagnose patients in less than 24 hours.
-Furthermore, the Department always guarantees the availability of a bed for emergencies.
+- We offer nine beds with continuous haemodynamic monitoring systems that allow us to monitor, minute by minute, the evolution of patients together with a telemedicine service, watching the condition of the patient 24 hours a day.
+In addition, two of these beds are for monitoring cerebral and clinical haemodynamics for transient ischemic attacks, meaning we can assess and diagnose patients in less than 24 hours; this is backed up by constant availability on our emergency ward.

-We were also the first centre to instate Code Stroke in 1998, as well as pioneering the implementation of the neurovascular systematic diagnosis using Doppler ultrasound, which applies ultrasound to detect blood flow, in our emergency ward.
+- We were the first centre to instate Code Stroke in 1998, as well as pioneering the implementation of the neurovascular systematic diagnosis using Doppler ultrasound, which applies ultrasound to detect blood flow, in our Emergency room.
 Thus, we are proud to have contributed significantly to the development of treatment strategies such as sonothrombolysis, and we have received international recognition for our leadership in multicentre clinical studies.

-Currently, in keeping with our commitment to innovation, we are the first functional unit to integrate vascular neuro-intervention as part of the structure of the Stroke Unit.
+- We have integrated vascular neurointerventions into the structure of the Unit.
 This functional model means we can substantially reduce time needed for brain reperfusion and optimise patient care and management of treatment, while maintaining the quality standards of the Stroke Unit in the neuro-intervention room.

-Technology is a tool for us to improve the health and quality of life of our patients.
-A good example of this is the Farmalab mobile application, for patients who have returned home after a stroke.
-This application helps patients receive personalised, continuous supervision in following the medical guidelines while vascular risk factors are monitored.
+Technology is a tool to help improve the health and quality of life of our patients.
+A good example of this is the mobile apps we work with, such as Farmalarm, an instrument for patients who have returned home after suffering a stroke and which allows them to receive continuous, personalised monitoring to make sure they comply with their treatment plans and controlling vascular risk factors.

 Portfolio of services